Anonymousprnt::Y

 Note:

-If your server is not yet licences and you are still in evaluation mode you will need to insert a temporary System ID which is it least 8 characters long.
-You will need use this System ID in all calls and the set-up.
+If your server is not yet licensed and you are still in evaluation mode, you will need to insert a temporary System ID which is it least 8 characters long.
+You will need to use this System ID in all calls and the setup.
 Please remember to change the System ID in all code you have used once your server is licensed.
 If you use the Notes client to access the sms.ADMIN database, the number is the same you provided when you used the "Set System ID".

 Available Calls